 “To put a costume mask over a mask you’re wearing to protect against the spread of COIVD-19 is probably going to be a tough, possibly uncomfortable fit,” she says.
 “And while you shouldn’t have any issues breathing with just a cloth mask, costume masks are often a different story and doubling up could create some issues.”

 Whatever your celebration choice is this Halloween, be sure to check what guidelines your city or town already has in place.
-As cases climb, there may be certain rules or scheduled events newly announced that impact trick-or-treating
+If cases are once again climbing, there may be certain rules or scheduled events newly announced that impact trick-or-treating.